jamesherriott1/Starkey-Martial-Arts/README.md

 ## CSS

 I've added some style to the main page.
 I've added a font family and background image and some style to the header id and h1.
+Tested css and found no errors
 <!--add screenshot of page with style-->